Early withdrawals from an IRA

 • A qualified education expense

-• A death or disability
+• A death, disability or terminal illness

 • For health insurance (if you are unemployed)